AndreVale69/simulator-automatic-warehouse/docs/sections/getting-started/getting-started.rst

 Getting started
 ===============

-This section explains why the library exists and how to use its features.
+This section explains why the library exists and how to prepare the environment.

 .. toctree::
    :maxdepth: 3